bhargava-prashant/AI-Component-Generator/README.md

 4. Add tests
 5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgments

 - Google Gemini AI for component generation
-- React team for the amazing framework
 - MongoDB for database services
 - Redis for caching solutions
-- All contributors and users

 ---